-“Metro de Santiago is the company that says it gives solutions and progress to the “big city,” but its future projects and those already made only destroy the Earth even more, opening and tearing it in more and more kilometers, terribly damaging the ground.
+“Metro de Santiago is the company that says to give solutions and progress to the “big city”, but its future projects and those already made only destroy the earth even more, opening and tearing it in more and more kilometers, terribly damaging the ground.
 In the name of human progress, they transport and haul back the bastards, monkeys and civilized monkeys.
-And so, at the expense of the injuries inflicted on the Earth they continue to increase their fortune,” the statement reads.
+And so, at the expense of the injuries inflicted on the earth they continue to increase their fortune”, the statement reads.

-The statement continues with threats against modern society, consumers, and capitalists.
-Although the pamphlet is at times confusing, some passages sound terrifying if taken seriously.
+The statement continues with threats against the modern society, the consuming, the capitalists.
+Although the pamphlet is at times somewhat confusing to read, some passages do sound terrifying if taken seriously.

 “The unfortunate modern humanity deserves the worst, they deserve destructive earthquakes, floods, murderous tsunamis and eruptions of volcanoes that burn.
 Our bombs and the blood that we spill are only a small offering to the wild nature.”

 The question that remains: should the Chilean government and society take this small group of “eco-terrorists” seriously?

 It is a question hard to answer.
 Louis de Grange isn’t the first executive targeted by the group.
 In 2017, the then president of Codelco Oscar Landerretche, received an explosive device delivered at his house.
 The package exploded when he tried to open it.
 He and his domestic workers suffered minor injuries after the explosion.

 But the ITS is also behind the explosion at a Transantiago bus stop last January.
 On the corner of Curicó and Vicuña Mackenna, a device hidden in a garbage bin exploded, leaving five people injured.
 One 40-year-old woman was gravely injured – during an operation a piece of metal of around 25cm was pulled out of her leg.